-September 26, 2023
+September 12, 2024

-We are responsible for designing, implementing, operating, and maintaining effective controls within Locus Robotics' Autonomous Mobile Robotic Solution System (system) throughout the period February 1, 2022 to January 31, 2023, to provide reasonable assurance that Locus Robotics' service commitments and system requirements were achieved based on the trust services criteria relevant to security (applicable trust services criteria) set forth in TSP section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (With Revised Points of Focus - 2022), in AICPA Trust Services Criteria.
-Our description of the boundaries of the system is presented in Section 3 titled "Management's Description of Locus Robotics' Autonomous Mobile Robotic Solution System Throughout the Period February 1, 2022 to January 31, 2023" and identifies the aspects of the system covered by our assertion.
+We are responsible for designing, implementing, operating, and maintaining effective controls within Locus Robotics' Autonomous Mobile Robotic Solution System (System) throughout the period February 1, 2023 to January 31, 2024, to provide reasonable assurance that Locus Robotics' service commitments and system requirements were achieved based on the trust services criteria relevant to security (applicable trust services criteria) set forth in TSP section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (With Revised Points of Focus - 2022), in AICPA Trust Service Criteria.
+Our description of the boundaries of the System is presented in attachment A and identifies the aspects of the System covered by our assertion.

-We have performed an evaluation of the effectiveness of the controls within the system throughout the period February 1, 2022 to January 31, 2023, to provide reasonable assurance that Locus Robotics' service commitments and system requirements were achieved based on the applicable trust services criteria.
-Locus Robotics' objectives for the system in applying the applicable trust services criteria are embodied in its service commitments and system requirements relevant to the applicable trust services criteria.
-The principal service commitments and system requirements related to the applicable trust services criteria are presented in Attachment B.
+We have performed an evaluation of the effectiveness of the controls within the System throughout the period February 1, 2023 to January 31, 2024, to provide reasonable assurance that Locus Robotics' service commitments and system requirements were achieved based on the applicable trust services criteria.
+Locus Robotics' objectives for the System in applying the applicable trust services criteria are embodied in its service commitments and system requirements relevant to the applicable trust services criteria.
+The principal service commitments and system requirements related to the applicable trust services criteria are presented in attachment B.